Efficient Encoder-Free Fourier-based 3D Large Multimodal Model

-\textbf{Neighbor searching via window voting.} Building a graph from a point cloud using Delaunay triangulation is typical, but can take a long time for large point clouds~\cite{robert2023efficient}.
+\textbf{Neighbor searching via window voting.} Delaunay triangulation is common for point-cloud graph construction, but can be computationally expensive for large-scale point sets~\cite{robert2023efficient}.
 Instead, we connect superpoints via a point-level window-voting scheme along 1D orderings induced by SFCs.
 Analogous to our superpoint serialization, we serialize all points into four SFC traversals, which avoids explicit radius or $k$-NN queries.
-For each curve, we scan the sorted index list and sample anchor positions $p$ with stride $r$.
-Let $i$ be the point index at the window's center, and let $j$ be the point index for any other position $q \in \mathcal{W}(p)$.
+For each curve, we scan the sorted index list and sample anchor positions $p$ with stride $s_r$.
+Let $i$ be the point index at the center of window $\mathcal{W}(p)$, and let $j$ be the point index for any other position $q \in \mathcal{W}(p)$.
 Let $s_i$ and $s_j$ denote the superpoint indices points $i$ and $j$ are assigned to, respectively.
-If both points belong to valid superpoints and these superpoints are different ($s_i \neq s_j$), we cast a vote for the edge $(s_i, s_j)$ as $v_{s_i,s_j} \leftarrow v_{s_i,s_j} + 1$.
-Aggregating these votes across all curves yields a sparse set of superpoint pairs with integer vote counts, which defines the graph's adjacency.
+If both points belong to valid superpoints and these superpoints are different ($s_i {\neq} s_j$), we cast a vote for the edge $(s_i, s_j)$ as $v_{s_i,s_j} {\leftarrow} v_{s_i,s_j} {+} 1$.
+Aggregating these votes across all curves yields a sparse set of superpoint pairs with integer vote counts, which defines the graph adjacency.
+Graph construction complexity is analyzed in the \supp

-\textbf{Graph-based token merging.} We introduce a token merging module to further reduce the number of tokens to $T$ ($T < M$).
-This module fuses the global feature context from the serialized sequence $\mathcal{S}$ with the local graph topology $\mathcal{G}$, resulting in a final set of tokens that are both compact and rich in both global and local feature information.

-We compute a spatially-aware spectral embedding.
-Using the graph $\mathcal{G}$ (with adjacency $A$ and degree $D$), we compute the symmetrically normalized adjacency matrix $\hat{A} = D^{-1/2} A D^{-1/2}$.
-Since $\mathcal{G}$ is built from $k$-nearest neighbors, $\hat{A}$ is a large but highly sparse matrix, allowing us to leverage efficient sparse matrix operators (\eg, \emph{torch.sparse} in PyTorch) to save significant GPU memory during computation.
-This smoothing step is defined as $Y = \hat{A} (\mathcal{S} - \text{mean}(\mathcal{S}))$, where $Y$ represents the neighborhood-smoothed, mean-centered features.
-We then apply a low-rank Singular Value Decomposition (SVD), denoted $\phi$, to $Y$ to find its $r$ principal components.
-This parameter-free embedding, $Z_{\text{emb}} = U_r \Sigma_r$, captures the principal dimensions of variation across the graph-filtered features.